roblevay/T2764/Lab 14 Troubleshooting.md

 ## Step 1: Download and Run the PowerShell Script

-Download and execute the PowerShell file as administrator (click on Raw and then click the down-pointing arrow):
+Download these two files from the Troubleshooting folder on Github to the to the Dbfiles directory on your computer:

 ```
 Troubleshooting/Ex1.ps1
+RunEx1.bat
 ```

+Right-click RunEx1.bat and select Run as Administrator.
+It will make some fuzz on your server...

 ---